gauravpartha/boogie_proofgen/README.md

 theorem for the procedure is the last Isabelle lemma in the file with the suffix `cfg_to_dag_proof.thy`.
 This final lemma shows that the validity of the VC implies correctness of the input CFG of the CFG-to-DAG phase.

+When using the tool, one currently needs to make sure that no special characters are used that are reserved in Isabelle (such as `#` or `'`).
+Moreover, for files that do not verify, the tool cannot provide detailed information, since the counterexample information is not available.